apy-h/dna-alignment-algos/DESIGN.md

 | T | (0, 0) | (0, -) | (1, ↖) | (0, -) | (0, -) | (2, ↖) |
 | G | (0, 0) | (0, -) | (0, -) | (0, -) | (1, ↖) | (0, -) |

+_Note that, if you analyze how the algorithm sets the score of each cell, you would notice that the first row and column will always have scores of 0, so they are left as such.
+This optimizes my program for time._

-6. In `traceback()`, start from the cell with the highest score and follow the arrows until we reach a nonpositive score or a cell without an arrow, saving the nucleotides in each `seq1` and `seq2` or gaps (represented by `-`) in the case of horizontal/vertical movement as we go
+6. In `traceback()`, start from the cell with the highest score and follow the arrows until we reach a nonpositive score or a cell without an arrow, saving the nucleotides in `seq1` and `seq2`, or gaps (represented by `-`) in the case of horizontal/vertical movement as we go
 7. Since we started from the bottom right and went to the top left, reverse the saved sequences to get `align1=GT` and `align2=GT`
 8. In `set_alignment_score()`, set `alignment_score` to the score of the highest scoring cell, so `alignment_score = 2`